Akshen22/London-Road-Traffic-Accidents-Analysis/README.md

 Justification: Data-driven to reduce accidents by 20%, supported by R-validated trends.

-Setup & Usage ⚙️
+7) Setup & Usage ⚙️

-Clone the repo: git clone https://github.com/yourusername/London-Road-Traffic-Accidents-Analysis.git 📥
+i) Clone the repo: git clone https://github.com/yourusername/London-Road-Traffic-Accidents-Analysis.git & go through the .ppt first, to get an overview about the project

-Install R dependencies: install.packages(c("readr", "dplyr", "ggplot2", "shiny", "validate"))

-Run ETL: Rscript etl_pipeline.R 🚀

-Launch dashboard: Rscript -e "shiny::runApp('dashboard/')" 📈

-Query Data Mart: Use Hive CLI for SQL (e.g., SELECT * FROM accidents_fact WHERE year >= 2014;) 🗃️

-File Structure 📁

-├── data/                 # Raw & processed datasets 📂

-├── etl/                  # R ETL scripts 📝

-├── hive/                 # Hive DDL scripts 🗄️

-├── r_analysis/           # R scripts for EDA & reports 📊

-├── dashboard/            # Shiny app for visualizations 🌐

-├── reports/              # Generated PDFs/charts 📄

-├── docs/                 # Proposal & methodology 📜

-└── README.md             # Project overview 📖
+ii) Run the given .R file in the RStudio, will get the cleaned dataset that should be used to write the queries

+iii) Open Apache hive & after going through and understanding the below files, run all the queries by copy - pasting; the files are:
+"3) Hive ETL, 4) Hive Data Validation, 5) Hive Business queries, 6) Pig Export Business question csv's"

+iv) Once exported the final output of each 5 questions in the csv using pig, import all the files in the tableau, refer "9) Visualization folder"; contains the tableau files for each questions

-Limitations & Future Work 🔮
+8) Limitations & Future Work 🔮

-Limitations
+i) Limitations

 Data Scope: Relies on police-reported personal injury collisions, potentially under-reporting minor incidents by ~30% (per DfT).
 Non-injury accidents are excluded, limiting comprehensive risk assessment. 📊